cdap-guides/cdap-flow-guide/README.md

 }
 ```

-Finally, we implement a Service that exposes a RESTful API used to get slow disks that need to be replaced soon:
+Finally, we implement a Service that exposes a RESTful API used to display the slow disks that need to be replaced soon:

 ``` {.sourceCode .java}
 public class DiskPerformanceService extends AbstractHttpServiceHandler {